How to Use Life Insurance to Fund a College Savings Plan

 What “College Funding with Life Insurance” Actually Means

-In practice, this strategy usually means you own a permanent policy on a parent (or sometimes on a child, depending on the plan), and you intentionally design it to build cash value efficiently.
+In practice, this strategy typically means owning a permanent policy on a parent — or sometimes on a child, depending on the plan — designed intentionally to build cash value efficiently.
 The policy’s cash value grows tax-deferred.
-Later, you can access it through withdrawals up to basis and/or policy loans, and those loans are commonly structured so they can be received without triggering a taxable event when managed correctly.
+Later, it can be accessed through withdrawals up to basis and/or policy loans structured so they can be received without triggering a taxable event when managed correctly.
+The money accessed is not labeled “college money” by the policy.
+The policy owner decides how and when to use it — and for many families, that is the entire point.
+The policy becomes a flexible funding source aimed at college during the college years and potentially repurposed for other goals afterward: retirement flexibility, emergency liquidity, or legacy planning.

 FAFSA Positioning: Why Cash Value Can Matter

-Families often focus on “how much should we save,” but the planning question that changes outcomes is often “where should we save?”
-Financial aid formulas look at certain assets and income streams differently.
-One of the reasons life insurance shows up in college funding conversations is that cash value is typically not treated the same way as a parent-owned investment account on the FAFSA.
+Families often focus on “how much should we save,” but the planning question that most changes outcomes is often where should we save.
+Financial aid formulas look at certain assets and income streams differently, and one of the reasons life insurance appears in college funding conversations is that cash value is typically not treated the same way as a parent-owned investment account on the FAFSA.
+That does not mean “life insurance equals more aid” in every case — aid outcomes depend on income, asset structure, school strategy, and timing.
+But it does mean that families intentionally planning around aid may want tools that offer flexibility and potentially different treatment than standard parent-held savings accounts.

-Life Insurance vs. 529 Plan: A Practical Comparison
+Life Insurance vs. 529 Plan: Practical Comparison

-| Feature | Life Insurance | 529 Plan |
+| Feature | Life Insurance (Cash Value) | 529 Plan |

 |---|---|---|

-| Counts on FAFSA? | Typically not treated the same as a parent-owned investment account | Yes (parent-owned 529 is generally reported as a parent asset) |
+| FAFSA treatment | Typically not reported as a parent asset on the FAFSA | Yes — parent-owned 529 is generally reported as a parent asset (assessed at up to 5.64%) |

 How Families Actually Use Cash Value to Pay for College

-The Built-In Safety Net: What Happens if a Parent Dies
+The Built-In Safety Net: What Happens If a Parent Dies

-Here’s the part many families overlook at first.
-Traditional college savings accounts build value, but they don’t protect the plan if a primary wage earner dies unexpectedly.
-A permanent life insurance strategy can.
-If the insured parent passes away, the death benefit can create immediate liquidity for surviving family members and can cover education costs without forcing the family to drain other assets or change major life plans.
+Traditional college savings accounts build value — but they do not protect the plan if a primary wage earner dies unexpectedly.
+A permanent life insurance strategy does.
+If the insured parent dies, the death benefit can create immediate liquidity for the surviving family and can cover education costs without forcing the family to drain other assets or change major life plans.
+When life insurance is used for college funding, it is not only about saving.
+It is about ensuring the plan still works if the plan gets interrupted.

 How This Strategy Fits into a Bigger Financial Plan